No Way Out (2012): Storylines

 Originally Sheamus was set to defend his World Heavyweight Championship against Alberto Del Rio.
 Following a successful title defense by Sheamus against Del Rio, Randy Orton and Chris Jericho at Over the Limit, Del Rio, Orton and Kane competed in a triple threat match on the May 25 edition of SmackDown to earn a title match against Sheamus at No Way Out, which Del Rio won.
 However, Del Rio was pulled from the match following a concussion during the June 8 episode of SmackDown.
-On the June 11 edition of Raw, Dolph Ziggler defeated Christian, Jack Swagger and The Great Khali in a fatal-four way elimination match to become the new number one contender for the World Heavyweight Championship.
+On the June 11 episode of Raw, Dolph Ziggler defeated Christian, Jack Swagger, and The Great Khali in a fatal-four way elimination match to become the new number one contender for the World Heavyweight Championship.

 Another feud involved the WWE Champion CM Punk defending his title in a Triple Threat match against Daniel Bryan and Kane.
 On the May 18 edition of SmackDown, Punk was put in a match against Kane, where Bryan was in commentary observing the match.
 Bryan would run interference by attacking Kane with a steel chair and making it look like Punk did it, causing Kane to attack Punk with the chair.
 On the May 21 edition of Raw, Bryan, who demanded a rematch due to Punk tapping out moments after scoring the pin during their WWE Championship match at Over the Limit, was facing off against Kane, set up by Punk in which the situation nearly reversed itself.
 Afterwards, Kane would start attacking both indiscriminately after being a pawn in each of their plans.
 On the June 1 episode of SmackDown, which involved Punk defending the WWE Championship against Kane, Bryan would interfere in the match, attacking both once more, only for Kane to chokeslam both Bryan and Punk.
 Afterwards, John Laurinaitis came out to announce a triple threat match involving Punk, Bryan and Kane for the WWE Championship at No Way Out.